 Why 30% is conservative for Bitcoin modelling

-- It assumes significant performance degradation as Bitcoin matures
+- It assumes Bitcoin won't perform as well as it matures

 This 30% figure is used in long-term scenario modelling (e.g., in the Sovereign Retirement Thesis).
 Calculator defaults use different figures (10% conservative, 20% base, 35% optimistic) to allow users to explore a range of scenarios.